 My Favourite Paris Neighbourhood to Stay In

-My personal favourite area, and where I would probably stay again if I went back to Paris, is the Latin Quarter.
+My personal favourite area to stay in Paris is the Latin Quarter.
 I loved being near the Seine River, Île de la Cité and St-Germain-des-Prés.
 Having an RER station so close made it easy to get there direct from the airport, and to do a day trip to the Palace of Versailles.
+When choosing where to stay in Paris, I wanted a neighbourhood that was well connected to public transportation and close to many of the attractions we wanted to see, to help us make the most of Mike’s first trip to Paris.

 Accommodations in Paris